Amelia Nierenberg writes the Coronavirus Schools Briefing for The New York Times, a newsletter that covers how the pandemic is changing education.

-As a reporting intern with The Boston Globe, she interviewed almost 80 former high school valedictorians for The Valedictorians Project, a 2020 Pulitzer Prize Finalist in Local Reporting.
+Before coming to The Times, she lived in Dakar, Senegal, where she worked as an Overseas Press Club Fellow with The Associated Press.
+Before Dakar, she was a reporting intern with The Boston Globe, where she interviewed almost 80 former high school valedictorians for The Valedictorians Project, a 2020 Pulitzer Prize Finalist in Local Reporting.

-Amelia graduated from Yale University with both a B.A. and an M.A. in intellectual history.
-There, she served as Opinion Editor of The Yale Daly News, and contributed regularly to The New Journal.
+In 2018, Amelia graduated from Yale University with both a B.A. and an M.A. in intellectual history.
 Her thesis, on the controversy surrounding the 2005 murder of a young French Jew named Ilan Halimi, won the John Addison Porter Prize.
 It is among the highest the university confers.